-The master's degree in educational leadership prepares individuals to play a leadership role in schools.
-Students may choose either the school administration program or the teacher leadership program in pursuit of the educational leadership degree.
+The Master of Science (M.S.) degree in Educational Leadership prepares individuals to play a leadership role in schools.
+Students may choose either the Specialization in School Administration track or the Specialization in Teacher Leadership track in pursuit of the educational leadership degree.
+Additionally, students may decide to pursue the Magis Catholic Teacher Corps in either specialization.